Aku-Davis/Bharat-Bhasha-Translator/README.md

 Step 8: If Path Is not set you can change it easily in my case i am using Vs-code So to change
         The path in Vs.code "terminal.integrated.cwd" Copy This and Paste it in Vs-code Settings.
-Then Copy the Path Of You File and Paste it in Vs-code Terminal Settings
+Then Copy the Path Of Your File and Paste it in Vs-code Terminal Settings

 Step 9: After The Path is set Now open Vs-Code Terminal or Press "ctrl + Shift + `" on Your
         Keyboard And Type: "streamlit run 🏠_HOME.py"  and Press Enter.